manosebas/ParticlesVectors/README.md

 ## Images in Color.
 ## Text Display.

-Enter each project for more details.
+Enter each project for more details or download the Reporte.pdf for a global explanation.